vitakili/payload-plugins/test-app/TEST_DOCUMENTATION.md

 ### 5. **File Extensions**

-- `.jsx` for components with React/JSX syntax
+- `.js` for components with React/JSX syntax
 - `.js` for utilities and server-side code

 ### 6. **Package.json Configuration**